Skip to main content

 Simplicity

-Remember that word of mouth is one of the most essential aspects of marketing, for both small and established businesses.
-How will customers tell their friends about you if they can’t remember or pronounce your name?
+Remember that word of mouth is one of the most essential aspects of marketing for both small and established brands.
+How will customers tell their friends about their favorite new brand if they cannot remember or pronounce your name?

-You also want to factor in your customers’ ability to find your business online.
-It should be possible to find your name without having issues with correct spelling.
-If someone misspells your name while searching online, you’ll lose them to your competitors.
+When considering how to spell and pronounce your company name, you should also factor in your customer’s ability to find your business online.
+Ideally, it should be possible to find your brand without having issues with correct spelling.
+After all, if someone misspells your name while searching online, you’ll lose them to your competitors.
+Once again, this lends itself to the idea that when coming up with a solid name for your brand, it’s best to keep it short and sweet.

 Memorability

-How memorable is your business name?
-Unfortunately, memorability isn’t something that’s decided consciously—it’s decided by the subconscious brain.
+However, memorability isn’t something that’s decided consciously – it’s decided by the subconscious brain.

-With brand naming, memorability isn’t synonymous with pleasant or well-liked.
-Think of the annoying song that gets stuck in your head.
-Brand names can be memorable in the same way.
+It’s also important to note that with branding, memorability isn’t synonymous with pleasant or well-liked, and failing to distinguish between the two could make it harder to elicit a positive emotional response from potential customers.
+Think of the annoying song that gets stuck in your head on a loop – and remember that brand names can be memorable in the same way.

-For instance, compare the names Google and InfoSeek.
-Google is the more memorable of the two, despite InfoSeek being a more pleasant-sounding and telegraphic name for a search engine.
+For instance, let’s compare the brand names Google and InfoSeek.
+Despite InfoSeek being a more pleasant-sounding and telegraphic name for a search engine, Google is easily the more memorable of the two.
+That’s likely why the former shut down, while Google gets 89.3 billion visits a month.

 Google is evocative.
-It leaves you thinking “What is a Google?”
-You’ll probably be thinking about it for a while after hearing it for the first time, whether consciously or subconsciously.
-That’s how a brand name becomes memorable.
-Who even remembers that there once was a search engine known as InfoSeek?
+The first time you hear it, it leaves you thinking, “What is a Google?” and you’ll probably be thinking about it for a while after hearing it for the first time, whether consciously or subconsciously.

-The only way to know if your name is memorable is by testing it.
-At NameStormers, we test the memorability of brand and company names.
+The only way to know if you’ve chosen a memorable brand name is by testing it.
+At NameStormers, we’re able to test the memorability of brand and company names on your behalf.

-The process involves showing your target consumers a list of your favorite names.
-Unbeknownst to them, we perform a follow-up memorability test 1 or 2 days later.
-The test asks them to fill in blanks, rather than pick from multiple-choice options.
+The process involves showing your target consumers a list of potential brand names that you have come up with.
+Unbeknownst to them, we then perform a follow-up memorability test 1-2 days later.
+The test asks them to fill in blanks rather than pick from multiple-choice options.

-We simply ask, “From the names given to you in the last couple of days, which ones can you remember?”
-The unaided awareness ensures that consumers can only list the names they truly remember.
+We start with the prompt, “From the names given to you in the last couple of days, which can you remember?”.
+The unaided awareness ensures that consumers can only list the names they truly remember – which can make it easier for you to choose a good brand name after conducting this research.

 7 eleven branding